pzzd/thinking-about-deep-learning/13-neural-networks.md

 ## Tensors

 A neuron outputs a single value, but a layer has outputs from all of its neurons.
 We can describe the full output of values from a layer as a tensor.
 A tensor is a collection of numbers arranged in a box shape with any number of dimensions; tensor is a generic term for an arrangement of numbers like array/list/vector, grid/matrix, volume/block or shape with more dimensions.
 It's used in terms like input tensor (all the input values) or output tensor (all the output values).

+## Network collapse

+Network collapse describes the fact that networked neurons with no activation function are equivalent to a big single neuron.
+This is because the calculating the weighted some of the inputs all along is arithmetic with addtion and multiplication, so it can be all be reduced to the arithmetic in a single neuron.
+The functions used are only linear functions and can be combined.
+But a single neuron has little computation power and are not useful for deep learning.

+## Activation function

+An activation funciton (aka transfer function or non-linearity) is a non-linear function that takes a floating-point as input and outputs a floating point.
+Because it is a non-linear function, an activation function can be used to prevent network collapse.

+The same activiation function is usually assigned to all the neurons in a layer.
+But you can also set a different activiation funtion for each neuron.

+### Straight-line functions

+Ok, so this is a linear function and doesn't prevent network collapse.
+This is used either on the output at the very end or after summation in order to process values for the activation function step.

+### Step functions

+The output for a range of x value equals a y value until a threshold value of x.
+At this value, the y value changes to another step.
+There several types of step functions.

+### Piecewise linear functions

+Different segments are linear, resulting in a total curve that is not a linear function.
+Popular piecewise liner function are rectified linear unit (ReLU) and leaky ReLU.

+### Smooth functions